Certificate in Women's Studies

 Requirements for a Post-baccalaureate Certificate in Women's Studies

-*For students admitted in Fall 2011 or earlier
+For students admitted before Fall 2011 or after Fall 2013

-A student receiving a Post-bac Certificate in Women's Studies must complete three areas in the program consisting of 38 credits.
+A student receiving a Post-bac Certificate in Women's Studies must complete three areas in the program consisting of 40 credits:

 This part of the curriculum provides students with the opportunity to connect knowledge from the classroom to experience in community service activities.
 Students earn credits by working with community or campus organizations which serve women and/or focus on social justice issues.